Manaslu Circuit Trek

 For more information, please feel free to visit our detailed blog the best season to go to Nepal, or contact our staff to discuss the multitude of options.

-• Manaslu Special (available from Nepal Immigration in Kathmandu and Pokhara) - It costs $100 from September to November for the first seven days plus $15 for each additional day, and $75 from December to August for the first seven days plus $10 per additional day per person.
+• Manaslu Restricted Area Permit (MRAP) (available from Nepal Immigration in Kathmandu and Pokhara) - It costs 100 USD from September to November for the first seven days plus 15 USD for each additional day, and 75 USD from December to August for the first seven days plus 10 USD per additional day per person.
 Also, a minimum of two people and a licensed guide is mandatory to obtain the Manaslu Circuit Trekking permit.

-• Manaslu Conservation Area Project (MCAP) (Nepal Tourism Board, Kathmandu, and Pokhara) - It costs 3000 Nepali rupees per person, which can be obtained from the Tourism Board in Kathmandu and Pokhara.
+• Manaslu Conservation Area Project (MCAP) - It costs 3000 Nepali rupees per person, which can be obtained from the Tourism Board in Kathmandu and Pokhara.

-• Annapurna Conservation Area Project (ACAP) (Nepal Tourism Board, Kathmandu, and Pokhara) - Also, it costs 3000 Nepali rupees per person, which can be obtained from the Tourism Board in Kathmandu and Pokhara.
+• Annapurna Conservation Area Project (ACAP) - Also, it costs 3000 Nepali rupees per person, which can be obtained from the Tourism Board in Kathmandu and Pokhara.

 For further details, go through the Nepal Trekking Permits and Fees Blog.